OmerFainshtein/devops-assignment/README.md

 ### Access the Web App
 Open a new browser tab and navigate to http://localhost:8000 to access the simple web app that is being served.

-## Please note that this setup assumes you have Docker, Docker-compose, and Jenkins installed on your Linux environment.
-Following these instructions should guide you through setting up the CI process and running the web app locally.
-If you encounter any issues, refer to relevant documentation or troubleshoot based on the specific error messages.